f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 ### 🛠️ Automated Data Collection and Merging Using Apache Airflow

+Before accessing the Airflow UI, make sure you have built and started the Docker containers using ```docker-compose up --build```.
+Then, you can visit http://localhost:8080 to view and trigger your DAGs in the Apache Airflow UI.

 [The DAG](https://github.com/f-kuzey-edes-huyal/steam-sale-optimizer/blob/main/dags/scrape_and_combine_steam_csvs_dag.py) file orchestrates the data scraping and combination process by calling two scripts: [airflow_main_scraper1_new.py](https://github.com/f-kuzey-edes-huyal/steam-sale-optimizer/blob/main/scripts/airflow_main_scraper1_new.py) and [load_and_combine_new.py](https://github.com/f-kuzey-edes-huyal/steam-sale-optimizer/blob/main/scripts/load_and_combine_new.py).
 These scripts scrape the required game data, combine three datasets using SQL, and exclude free-to-play games from the final output.

 The figure below shows how to trigger your DAG.